Michael Porter Jr.: Denver Nuggets (2018–2025)

 On September 27, 2021, Porter and the Denver Nuggets agreed to a 5-year, $172 million rookie extension that will become $207 million if Porter is selected to an All-NBA Team.
+He was expected to be the secondary scoring option behind Nikola Jokić while Jamal Murray continued to recover from a torn ACL.
 On November 29, 2021, having appeared in only 9 games, Porter's agent Mark Bartelstein announced Porter would miss the remainder of the 2021–22 NBA season as he would be undergoing a third back surgery.